 Accounts are disabled for various reasons.
 If your account has been disabled please contact the IT Service Desk.

 If you are progressing directly from undergraduate to postgraduate status then you will keep the same username and your current password.

 If you are changing status from student to staff, you will not be able to retain your student username when you move to staff status.
 You will receive a new staff number and also a new Trinity username and email address.
 As a Trinity staff member you are obliged to use this new username and email address.

 Students going off-books

-Students who go off books and who will not be sitting exams will retain access to their MyZone email account, as this email account is for life, but will have their main Trinity computer account expired.
+Students who go off books and who will not be sitting exams will have their main Trinity computer account expired.
 For that reason it will be necessary to backup any important data from Trinity IT systems before going off-books.
 Upon returning to Trinity and re-registering your computer account will be re-activated.